M-Alamgir/re-former/README.md

 This is the fifth project of the Main Rails curriculum at [Microverse](https://www.microverse.org/) - @microverseinc

+Build some forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provides.

 ### Clone the project

 - Clone the repo and run the app.